OctopusDeploy/docs/src/pages/docs/infrastructure/deployment-targets/kubernetes/kubernetes-agent/storage.md

 The NFS server requires `privileged` access when running as a container, which may not be permitted depending on the cluster configuration.
 Access to the NFS pod should be kept to a minimum since it enables access to the host.

 :::div{.warning}
 Red Hat OpenShift does not enable `privileged` access by default.
-When enabled, we have also encountered inconsistent file access issues using the NFS server.
-We highly recommend the use of a [custom storage class](#custom-storage-class).
+When enabled, we have also encountered inconsistent file access issues using the NFS storage.
+We highly recommend the use of a [custom storage class](#custom-storage-class) when using Red Hat OpenShift.
 :::

 ### Reliability